ShaoZhang0115/shaozhang_home_page/_news/announcement_6.md

 related_posts: false
 ---

-Our Paper [Cooperative Open-ended Learning Framework for Zero-Shot Coordination](https://arxiv.org/abs/2302.04831.pdf) is accepted at ICML 2023!
+Our Paper [Cooperative Open-ended Learning Framework for Zero-Shot Coordination](https://openreview.net/forum?id=iMVMxYab0z) is accepted in ICML 2023!
 Can't wait to see you in Hawaii on July! 🏖️